-2021 was the fourth year of our meter upgrade program which was originally thought to take roughly 4 1⁄2 years to complete.
-Due to the pandemic, we had to put this program on hold for several months throughout the year.
-The new Badger Beacon system that is being installed is showing to be extremely useful in detecting small leaks in homes through the alarm system that is built into the metering system to pick up small continuous flows of water.
+2022 was the fifth year of our meter upgrade program which was originally thought to take roughly 4 1⁄2 years to complete.
+Due to the pandemic, we had to put this program on hold for many months throughout the year.
+We hope to have 100% of the new meters installed by July of 2023.
+The new Badger Beacon system that is being installed has shown to be extremely useful in detecting small leaks in homes through the alarm system that is built into the metering system to pick up small continuous flows of water.
+We were also able to notify several residents over the winter months of low temperature alarms.
+Having this alarm gave the department the capability to notify homeowners prior to their pipes freezing.
+The homeowners that were notified were extremely grateful to be alerted prior to the damage rather than after the fact.

 Through the new metering system, the Department is notified of any leaks that arise in the home, and we are then able to contact the homeowners and make them aware of the issue.
 You, as the property owner, even have the ability with the new meters to create an online account so you can track your usage, see your seasonal water usage trends, and receive alarms (if you so choose) that will help you further reduce wasted water, and therefore will reduce your monthly costs.
-We look forward to getting the entire system upgraded so that the town can reduce its unaccounted for water, and help our customers with water conservation, as well as reducing costs by finding leaks faster.
+We look forward to getting the entire system upgraded so that the town can reduce its unaccounted-for water, and help our customers with water conservation, as well as reducing costs by finding leaks faster.
 If you would like any information on the new Badger meter system, please feel free to contact the Paxton Water Department.